cjbassi/gotop/docs/remote-monitoring.md

 gotop exports metrics on a local port with the `--export <port>` argument.
 This is a simple, read-only interface with the expectation that it will be run behind some proxy that provides security.
 A gotop built with this extension can read this data and render it as if the devices being monitored were on the local machine.

-On the local side, gotop gets the remote information from a config file; it is not possible to pass this in on the command line.
+On the local side, gotop gets the remote information from a config file; if all you have is a single remote machine to monitor, the parameters can be passed on the command line.
+For more than one remote, a config file is needed.
 The recommended approach is to create a remote-specific config file, and then run gotop with the `-C <remote-config-filename>` option.
+The plan is to add two functions that will enhance this feature: disabling the UI on the remote machine (allowing gotop to be forked into the background); and disabling local metrics to focus a gotop instance on remote machines.
+Also planned are a data transfer optimization and increasing the metrics that can be monitored.

 Two options are available for each remote server; one of these, the connection URL, is required.
 The format of the configuration keys are: `remote-SERVERNAME-url` and `remote-SERVERNAME-refresh`; `SERVERNAME` can be anything -- it doesn't have to reflect any real attribute of the server, but it will be used in widget labels for data from that server.
 For example, CPU data from `remote-Jerry-url` will show up as `Jerry-CPU0`, `Jerry-CPU1`, and so on; memory data will be labeled `Jerry-Main` and `Jerry-Swap`.
 If the refresh rate option is omitted, it defaults to 1 second.

 ### An example